Drexel Deans Look Back at 2020 — Part One

 December 16, 2020

 Editor's note: This is part one of a two-part series showing how Drexel deans reflected on 2020.
+Part two is available here.

 In any another year, like years past, DrexelNow would be publishing its annual “Top Drexel Stories” year-in-review article to share the biggest stories, news and social media posts from Drexel University.